Snow in forecast to end the workweek

 For the first time in 2021, snow may be on the horizon.

-Both locally based Foothills Action Network and the National Weather Service are forecasting a chance of the white stuff in Burke County to end the workweek, mainly during the day on Friday.
+Locally based Foothills Action Network and the National Weather Service are forecasting a chance of the white stuff in Burke County to end the workweek, mainly during the day Friday.

 “A dynamic upper low will dive from the Rockies (on Tuesday) down into the Southern Plains by Thursday and into the Southeast on Friday,” said Dan Crawley, lead forecaster for Foothills Action Network.
 “Moisture will move into the western Carolinas pre-daybreak on Friday and with just enough cold air in place, snow is likely on Friday through the early afternoon.